nicksinger/adp_downloader/README.md

 If this is too much hassle for you feel free to provide incomplete pull requests for consideration or create an issue with a code change proposal.

+## License

+This project is licensed under the MIT license, see LICENSE file for details.